-

 - order for establishing the place of residence of the child with one of the parents (physical custody).

-Recently, the Supreme Court adopted an extremely important order/decision regarding shared custody for the children, granting both parents equal time with the children.
+Recently, the Supreme Court issued an important order regarding shared custody for children, granting both parents equal time with them.
 Such arrangements are not currently provided by the law but were initiated by the highest judicial authority in Ukraine.

-The court takes into account both parents’ attitude to the performance of their parental duties, the child’s personal attachment to each of them, the child’s age, health status, and other circumstances of significant importance when resolving a dispute over the place of residence of a minor child or regarding the participation of one of the parents in the upbringing of a child.
+The court considers both parents’ attitude to the performance of their parental duties, the child’s personal attachment to each of them, the child’s age, health status, and other circumstances of significant importance when resolving a dispute over the place of residence of a minor child or regarding the participation of one of the parents in the upbringing of a child.

-Ultimately, Ukrainian courts, when resolving such disputes between parents, are guided by the Convention on the Rights of the Child 1989, which is part of the local family law legislation framework.
+Ultimately, Ukrainian courts, when resolving disputes between parents, are guided by the Convention on the Rights of the Child (1989), which is part of the local family law legislative framework.
 In particular, the child’s best interests are their primary consideration.

-Moreover, Ukrainian courts also consider the case law of the ECHR, which bears similar importance to the Convention on the Rights of the Child 1989 for duly resolving the disputes between the parents.
+Moreover, Ukrainian courts also consider the case law of the ECHR, which bears similar importance to the Convention on the Rights of the Child 1989 for resolving disputes between parents.

-The FCU 2002 provides that the parents jointly determine the place of residence of a child under ten.
-If a child reaches the age of ten, then such a place of residence is determined by mutual consent of the parents and the child.
-Upon reaching the age of fourteen, the child solely decides with whom of the parents he or she wants to reside.
+The FCU 2002 stipulates that parents jointly determine the child’s place of residence if the child is under ten.
+If a child reaches the age of ten, the place of residence is determined by the mutual consent of the parents and the child.
+Upon reaching the age of fourteen, the child can decide with whom of the parents they want to reside.

-The child’s voice can be heard either by the judge during the court proceeding with the possible involvement of the psychologist or based on the special expertise which can be prepared by the approved and authorised judicial expert upon the results of his or her communications with the child and the parents.
+The child’s voice can be heard either by the judge during the court proceeding, with the possible involvement of a psychologist, or based on the special expertise that can be prepared by an approved and authorised judicial expert, upon the results of their communications with the child and the parents.

 The judge may consider the voice of a child who has not reached the age of ten if such a child has already attained a degree of maturity at which it is appropriate to take account of his or her views.
-This is a matter of assessment, including an internal conviction and view of the judge, and is established in every respective case separately.
+This is a matter of assessment, including the judge’s internal conviction and view, and is established in every respective case separately.

-The judge may also disregard the child’s view if he or she establishes that it harms the child’s best interests.
+The judge may also disregard the child’s view if they establish that it harms the child’s best interests.

 -